Always Look a Gift horse teeth age chart

 By 9 months of age, a horse will have all 24 baby teeth in place.
 Most horses will also have 2 wolf teeth and the first set of permanent molars coming in at this age.

-Between 2 to 3 1/2 years of age, a horse will be replacing most of his baby teeth with permanent teeth, and growing in additional permanent adult molars.
-In a span of 1 1/2 years, a horse will have grown in up to 24 permanent teeth.
+Between 2 to 3 year old horses teeth 1/2 2 year old horse teeth, a horse will be replacing most of his baby teeth with permanent teeth, and growing in additional permanent adult molars.
+In a span of 1 1/2 years age horses teeth, a horse will have grown in up to 24 permanent teeth.

 A horse will lose all of his baby teeth by about 5 years old

-A horse will lose all of his baby teeth by about 5 years old.
+A horse will lose all of his baby teeth by about 5 year old horses teeth.
 Think about that next time you’re training and bitting young horses – they still have baby teeth and new teeth coming in!
 By 6 years old, all 36-40 of the permanent teeth are in position and in use.

 An adult horse’s teeth are hypsodonts (long teeth).
 The horse’s lifetime can take advantage of the teeth that are below the gum’s surface and will appear and emerge.
 Chewing coarse forage wears down the horse’s tooth and a new one will grow to replace it.
-A horse’s teeth are about 4 inches long, with most of the tooth hidden below the surface of the gums.
-By considering the average wearing down and replacement of tooth material, experts have calculated that horses have about 25 years of use out of their adult teeth.
+A 2 year old horse teeth are about 4 inches long, with most of the tooth hidden below the surface of the gums.
+By considering the average wearing down and replacement of tooth material, experts have calculated that horses have about 25 year old horse teeth use out of their adult teeth.
 As the tooth begins to run out, senior horses become prone to dental problems such as gum disease, diseased roots, fractured teeth, or loose teeth.